Forestry Issues

 THE POTENTIAL OF U.S. FOREST SOILS TO SEQUESTER CARBON AND MITIGATE THE GREENHOUSE EFFECT

 John Kimble, Rattan Lal, Richard Birdsey, Linda Heath.
-Given the potential importance of forest soils for carbon sequestration, this text provides a greater awareness of soil processes and their relation to carbon dynamics, as well as techniques to measure & strategies to monitor forest soil carbon.
+Given the potential importance of forest soils for carbon sequestration, this text provides a greater awareness of soil processes and their relation to carbon dynamics, as well as strategies to monitor and techniques to measure forest soil carbon.
 Covers the effects of management on soils in a wide range of forest ecosystems together with policy options that are effective and benefit both the forest community and the over all environment.
 Includes chapters on economics, policy issues, and future research priorities.
-Will appeal to forest & land use managers, urban planners, landowners, policy makers, environmental groups and others seeking a “holistic approach to land management, environmental quality and improved forest productivity.”
+Will appeal to forest and land use managers, urban planners, landowners, policy makers, environmental groups and others seeking a “holistic approach to land management, environmental quality and improved forest productivity.”
 7 x 10, 448p, 99 b&w photos, 2002.

 Edward Plaster.
 Highlights what farmers, horticulturalists, environmentalists and others need to know to promote effective use of soils.
 Covers all aspects of soil usage, including management techniques, composition, fertility, erosion, conservation, irrigation, and more.
 Includes information on nutrient management, best practices, and relevant legal issues and government programs.
 A comprehensive, non-technical text on how soils work and how they are used most effectively.
 8 x 9-1/4, 416p, b&w photos, tables, diagrams, 2003.